VKCOM/statshouse/website/docs/conceptual overview/features.md

 ### Ready for production on a large scale

 StatsHouse is the [vk.com](https://vk.com) main monitoring system.
-As of November 2023, the main StatsHouse cluster receives 1.2 billion metrics per second from 22,000 servers and stores 5 years of data.
+As of November 2023, the main StatsHouse cluster receives 1.6 billion measurements per second from 28,000 servers and stores 5 years of data.

 ### Providing high-resolution, low-latency data